i-pi/i-pi/docs/src/input-files.rst

    <labels mode="pdb"> init.pdb </labels> <masses mode="pdb"> init.pdb
    </masses> <cell mode="pdb"> init.pdb </cell> </initialize>

-In practice, the using the tag will only read the information that can be inferred from the given file type, so for an ‘xyz’ file, the cell parameters will not be initialized.
+In practice, the using the :ref:`initfile` tag will only read the information that can be inferred from the given file type, so for an ‘xyz’ file that does not contain a cell, the cell parameters will not be initialized.

 Initialization from checkpoint files